NateV/Inquisimin-Elm/README.md

 DictModel interviews have other limitations.
 They currently don't support asking a user for an unknown number of some repeated item.
 (A `Collection` in the more complicated non-DictModel interviews).
 If you are using the helpers for making questions for users, these views will all create HTML views, so you cannot use Elm-UI instead.
 These interviews also do not currently support input validation.
 If these restrictions don't work for you, you'll need to go beyond `DictModel` interviews.
 We'll see in this section how `DictModel` interviews work, and then we'll see how to go beyond them in the next section.

 In a DictModel interview, the `main` function is an ordinary `main` Elm function.
-The initial model is an empty Dictionary.
+The initial model is an Ordered Dictionary, and there's a helper, `mkDictModel`, to create it.
 The `update` method is `updateDictModel` from `DictModel.elm`.
 The view is `mkDictModelInterviewView`, also from `DictModel.Elm`.
-You need to write your own `interview` function, though, so we'll define that next.
+You need to write your own `interview` function, though, so we'll define that a couple lines down.

 Here is an example `main` function that will run in Elm's browser sandbox.
-If you want to run the interview in `Browser.element` or another Program with side effects, you'll need to make some adjustments to handle those effects outside of DictModel's helpers.
+If you want to run the interview in `Browser.element` or another `Program` with side effects, you'll need to make some adjustments to handle those effects outside of DictModel's helpers.
 See [this example using `Browser.element`](examples/DictModelElement.elm)

 ```elm